 Cash shortages or loss of property

-Deductions for cash shortages or loss of property can’t be taken from the employee’s earnings if other persons have access to the cash or property.
+Deductions for cash shortages or loss of property cannot be taken from the employee’s earnings if other persons have access to the cash or property.
 This includes access by the employer or their representative, other employees, or customers.

 In cases where cash is involved, the employee must be allowed to count their float, account for their sales, and finalize their accounting of the cash.
-Unless these conditions are met and the employee provides written authorization, the employer can’t make deductions for cash shortages or loss of property.
+Unless these conditions are met and the employee provides written authorization, the employer cannot make deductions for cash shortages or loss of property.

 Examples of cash shortages, loss of property include failure to collect payment such as walkouts in a bar or restaurant, gas-and-dash at a service station, or breakage in a restaurant.